abdullah-zaiter/Sign-Language-By-Glove/Bluetooth/ble_comm/README.md

-# Blink Example

-Starts a FreeRTOS task to blink an LED

-See the README.md file in the upper level 'examples' directory for more information about examples.
+# Python - Esp32 communication example :

+Dont forget to import the environment.yml file in the root of the repository and activate the environment before running the code.